Protection services for 16- and 17-year-olds

 If you are 16 or 17 the following services might be available to you:

-• A children’s aid society, where appropriate, will work with you and your family to improve things at home, including referring you and/or your family to community services and programs.
+- A children’s aid society, where appropriate, will work with you and your family to improve things at home, including referring you and/or your family to community services and programs.

-• If you are not safe at home or have left home because you were unsafe, a member of your family or someone close to you might be willing to help.
+- If you are not safe at home or have left home because you were unsafe, a member of your family or someone close to you might be willing to help.
 If you can be cared for by members of your family, community or friends, this is called kinship service.

-• If you are a First Nation, Inuk or Métis youth who needs an out-of-home placement, it can be arranged according to the customs of your band, First Nation, Inuit or Métis community.
+- If you are a First Nation, Inuk or Métis youth who needs an out-of-home placement, it can be arranged according to the customs of your band, First Nation, Inuit or Métis community.
 This is called customary care.

-• If your parent or caregiver is temporarily unable to care adequately for you, you and your parent/caregiver may enter into a Temporary Care Agreement with a children’s aid society.
+- If your parent or caregiver is temporarily unable to care adequately for you, you and your parent/caregiver may enter into a temporary care agreement with a children’s aid society.

-• If you are in need of protection, a children’s aid society can make an application to court for a court order admitting you to the care of the children’s aid society.
-A society cannot bring an application to the court unless they first offer you a VYSA and you refuse.
-If a court makes an order placing you in the care of a children’s aid society, your consent is needed before you can be brought to the placement.
+- If you need protection, a children’s aid society can make an application to court for a court order admitting you to the care of the children’s aid society.
+A society cannot bring an application to the court unless they first offer you a voluntary youth services agreement and you refuse.

 What to expect

-If you are 16 or 17 years old and you are in need of protection, a children’s aid society will support you to make decisions to help minimize risks to your safety and promote your best interests, protection and well-being.
+If you are 16 or 17 years old and you need protection, a children’s aid society will support you to make decisions to help minimize risks to your safety and promote your best interests, protection and well-being.
 You should expect to be involved in all decisions that concern you.
 This includes:

-• your safety plan
+- your safety plan

-• your living arrangements
+- your living arrangements

-• your interests regarding education or employment
+- your interests regarding education or employment

-• your medical care
+- your medical care

-• any programs that will support you in your transition to adulthood
+- any programs that will support you in your transition to adulthood

 A children’s aid society will also help you identify and develop relationships that you feel are important, beneficial and that you want to last throughout your life.